-We held a series of online sessions and we have produced a Progression Research Pack for Year 12 students to help them explore their next steps.
+We have produced a Progression Research Pack for Year 12 students to help them explore their next steps.

 To direct students to the right resources, we have six categories below.
 Click on the one that describes you best and you will be able to work through the appropriate resources.